ChillarAnand/avilpage.com/2023/07/train-llm-custom-data-laptop.md

 .. tags: python, artificial-intelligence
 .. category: programming
 .. link:
-.. description: How to train LLM (like ChatGPT, vicuna) with custom documents on the laptop.
+.. description: How to train LLM (like ChatGPT, Vicuna) with custom documents on the laptop.
 .. type: text
 -->